BuildersWCT/ajo/README.md

 Key capabilities:

-- Connect an Ethereum wallet using **REOWN AppKit** with **WalletConnect v2**.
+- Connect an Ethereum wallet using **REOWN AppKit** with **WalletConnect v2**
-- Deposit ETH into a personal piggy bank contract.
+- Deposit ETH into a personal piggy bank contract
-- Configure time-locked savings with enforced lock periods.
+- Configure time-locked savings with enforced lock periods
-- View real-time balance, lock status, and countdown timer.
+- View real-time balance, lock status, and countdown timer
-- Withdraw funds only after the configured unlock time has passed.
+- Withdraw funds only after the configured unlock time has passed

 > **Scope of this repository:** only the frontend lives here (in `frontend/`).
 The `PiggyBank` smart contract itself should be managed in a dedicated Solidity/Foundry repository and deployed separately to Base testnet or mainnet.